OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 ## Detach Master process from the terminal

-The above execution of makeflow script runs as an interactive process on login node.
-It is a good idea to run Makeflow in the detached mode.
-There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and `condor job as `local universe`.
+In the above execution, the master process runs in the interactive mode.
+It is a good idea to run the master process in the detached mode.
+There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and condor job as `local universe`.

-Here we detach the master process from the terminal with condor local job via a simple script `submit_makeflow_to_local_condor.sh`.
+Here we detach the master process from the terminal with condor local job using a simple script `submit_makeflow_to_local_condor.sh`.

      $ submit_makeflow_to_local_condor.sh fibonacci.makeflow
+     Submitting job(s).
+     1 job(s) submitted to cluster 367027.

 This shell command executes the makeflow file `fibonacci.makeflow` as a local condor job.
 [A separate tutorial contains the details of local condor job to detach the master.](https://support.opensciencegrid.org/support/solutions/articles/12000007102-makeflow-detach-master-from-the-terminal)

+Check the job status

+    $ condor_q username -w

+    -- Submitter: login01.osgconnect.net : <192.170.227.195:21720> : login01.osgconnect.net
+     ID      OWNER            SUBMITTED     RUN_TIME ST PRI SIZE CMD 19150583.0   dbala           4/1  11:54   0+00:01:54 R  0   0.4  makeflow -T condor fibonacci.makeflow
+    19150584.0   dbala           4/1  11:54   0+00:00:40 I  0   0.0  condor.sh fibonacci.bash 20 > fib.20.out
+    19150585.0   dbala           4/1  11:54   0+00:00:20 I  0   0.0  condor.sh fibonacci.bash 10 > fib.10.out

+The above output shows that the master is running and the two workers are waiting in the queue.
+The master process is a local condor job so it starts quickly.
+The two worker jobs are distributed on OSG machines and they are waiting for resources.
+All jobs would complete in few minutes.

 ## What next?

-This tutorial explains the basics of running Makeflow on OSG with a toy example of generating fibonacci sequence.
-Go through the tutorial on "makeflow-detachmaster" and  learn how to detached master from the Termianl.
+This tutorial explains the basics of Makeflow on OSG with a toy example of generating fibonacci sequence.
+Go through the tutorial on "makeflow-detachmaster" and  learn the details of how to detached master from the Terminal.
 This is useful to run long running jobs on OSG.
 Also check the examples on makeflow-R and makeflow-GROMACS that show how to run real applications on OSG with Makeflow.

 ## Getting Help
 For technical questions about Makeflow,  contact [Cooperative Computing Lab (cclab)](http://ccl.cse.nd.edu/software/help/).
 For general assistance or questions related to running the jobs on OSG, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

+## Additional details on condor local job

+The execution of the submit script,

+     $ submit_makeflow_to_local_condor.sh fibonacci.makeflow

+creates the file `submit_makeflow_to_local_condor.sh`.
+This is the  description file for HTCondor job.
+Let us take a look at the file `local_condor_makeflow.submit`

+    $ cat local_condor_makeflow.submit
+    universe = local
+    getenv = true
+    executable = /usr/bin/makeflow
+    arguments = -T condor fibonacci.makeflow
+    log = local_condor.log
+    queue

+This is the HTcondor job description file.
+The first line says that the job universe is local and the job would run on the submit node.
+The executable for the job is `/usr/bin/makeflow` with an argument `-T condor fibonacci.makeflow`.
+The keyword `queue` is the start button that submits the above three lines to the HTCondor batch system.